wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

 > Notes:
-> 1. Be aware that additional activation OTP is not related to OTP_USED state.
-The naming of OTP_USED state was introduced in PowerAuth Protocol V2, so we keep it due to the technical and historical reasons.
-The actual meaning of OTP_USED state is that the activation is awaiting the commit.
->
-> 2. This part of the documentation describes in detail how usage of additional activation OTP changes the activation process.
+> 1. This part of the documentation describes in detail how usage of additional activation OTP changes the activation process.
 So, before you start, you should be familiar with actors and processes defined for the [regular activation](Activation.md).

 ## Additional user authentication